danionescu0/robot-camera-platform/README.md

 For the code you ca view "ColoredObjectDetector.py" file

-**2.face recognition**
+**2. face recognition**

 For the face recognition we're using "face_recognition" library to extract our specific face of interst from the image.

-The problem is this library is quite slow on a development board even if we scale the image, so after a positive face is found we'll use a new adition to Opencv 3.4 object trackers.
+The problem is this library is quite slow on a development board even if we scale the image to 300 x 300 it takes more than a second for a detection.
+We'll use a new adition to Opencv 3.4 object trackers.
 These trackers are quite fast but far less accurate than "face_detection" technique

+So i'm combining the two detectors to build a compromise between the two.
+First the "face_recognition" library runs in a different async process, and when a face is found, it communicates to the faster library the face coordonates.
+The faster method is called "TrackerCSRT_create" from the opencv library and it's able to run syncronious on the pi, processing frame by frame and help guide the robot.

-For the code you ca view "SpecificFaceDetector.py" file
+For the code you can start with "SpecificFaceDetector.py" file

 # 3. Building the robot

-First a bit about the hardware.
 The arduino sketch can be found in arduino-sketck folder.

 **Components**